-After an unprecedented year, I am pleased to provide The London Clinic's Annual Report for 2020.
-This report outlines the essential activities carried out by the hospital and staff, as well as notable achievements during a year which saw a global pandemic transform the provision of modern healthcare and the healthcare economy.
+After an unprecedented year, I am pleased to provide The London Clinic's Annual Report for of modern healthcare and the healthcare economy.
 Our charitable purpose, to support our community and develop healthcare so it may benefit others, has never been more relevant.
-The report contains excellent examples of work, pioneering treatment and continued innovation that has progressed throughout the year whilst we have supported our community and NHS partners (more on pages 16-17).
+The report contains excellent examples of work, pioneering treatment and continued innovation that has progressed throughout the year whilst we have supported our community and NHS